-C13 Same fee:
+C13 Same fee: X C13 Free: C13 Reduced:

-C13 Free:

-C13 Reduced:

-C13 Yes No C13 Can on-line application fee be waived for applicants with financial need? х
+C13 Yes No

+n-line application fee be Y

+al need? ^

 C14 Application closing date

 C14 Yes No

-C14 Does your institution have an

-application closing date?
-X

-C14 Application closing date (fall):

-C14 Priority date: 1/15

-C15 Yes No C15 Are first-time, first-year students accepted for terms other than Х

-C16 Notification to applicants of admission decision sent (fill in one only)

-C16 On a rolling basis beginning

-(date): 3/1/2013

-C16 By (date):

-C16 Other: Early Action 12/23/2012

-·

-C17 Reply policy for admitted applicants (fill in one only)

-C17 Reply policy for admitted applic cants (IIII III one on iy)

-C17 Must reply by (date):

-C17 No set date:

-C17 Must reply by May 1 or within

-weeks if notified

-thereafter 4

-C17 Other:

-C17 Deadline for housing deposit (MM 1/DD): 5/1

-C17 Amount of housing deposit: , \$300

-C17 Refundable if student does not er roll?

-C17 Yes, in full

-C17 Yes, in part

-C18 Deferred admission

-No

-C18 Yes No Does your institution allow students to postpone enrollment after admission? х C18 If yes, maximum period of postponement: 1 year

-C19 Early admission of high school students

-C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х

-C20 Common Application Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans

-C21 Early Decision

-u, C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks X students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-C24 If "you " places complete the following:

-C21 If "yes," please complete the following:

-arly decision plan closing date

-arly decision plan notification date

-cision plan closing date

-cision plan notification date

-C21 For the Fall 2012 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan

-C21 Please provide significant details about your early decision plan:

-Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x .,,

-If "yes," please complete the following:

-Early action closing date 11/15

-2 Early action notification date 12/23
+C14 Does your institution have an application closing date? x

+C14 Application closing date (fall): ^ I

+Priority date: 1/15 †

+C15 Yes No

+C15 Are first-time, first-year studen ts accepted for te erms other than Х

+C16 Notification to applicants of ad mission decision sent (fill in one on (v)

+On a rolling basis beginning ] •9/

+(date):

+By (date): 03/01/2014 Х

+C16 Other: Early Action 12/23/2013

+1

+C17 Reply policy for admitted applie cants (fill in one oi nly)

+Must reply by (date): , ]

+No set date: 1

+C17 Must reply by May 1 or within 4 V

+C17 weeks if notified thereafter Other: X +

+CII Other.

+C17 Deadline for housing deposit (MM 1/DD): 5/1/2014 ]

+Amount of housing deposit: \$ 300.00

+Refundable if student does not er roll?

+C17 ,

+C17 No X +

+• 4

+Deferred admission T

+C18 Does your institution allow studer ata ta paatnana ani rollmant ofter Yes No

+C 10 admission? its to postporie em oliment alter X

+C18 If yes, maximum period of postpo nement: 1 year

+• . • 1.
+100. 1

+Early admission of high school students

+C19 -11-4-4-4- Yes No

+C19 Does your institution allow high so first-time, first-year (freshman) stu

+school graduation? derits one year or more belove riight X

+g

+C20 Common Application Question removed to from CDS.
+(Initiated during 200 06-2007 cycle)

+• Early Decision and Early A Action Plans

+Early Decision Vaa Na

+C21 Does your institution offer an earl v decision plan (ar admission plan Yes No

+02. that permits students to apply and

+decision well in advance of the re gular notification d late and that asks X

+students to commit to attending if -time, first-year

+(freshman) applicants for fall enro

+If "yes," please complete the follo First or only early decision plan cl

+First or only early decision plan of

+Other early decision plan closing

+Other early decision plan notificat

+For the Fall 2013 entering class

+Number of early decision applicate Number of applicants admitted ur

+Please provide significant details • • l

+I significant dotaile ,

+C22 Early action

+C22 Yes No

+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х

+If the control of the

+C22 If "yes," please complete the following:

+C22 Early action closing date

+C22 Early action notification date